pshieh1068/STM32-Accelerometer-Tail-Light/README.md

 # STM32-Accelerometer-Tail-Light
-Code for accelerometer bike tail light
+Scope: A rechargeable, LED, bike tail light with an integrated accelerometer to turn off the light after X amount of time.